Influenza – Commonly called "the flu"

-One of the best ways to prevent influenza is through immunization.
+One of the best ways to prevent seasonal influenza is through immunization.
 It is important to be immunized every year because the influenza virus is always changing and influenza vaccine is different every year.

 Influenza, commonly called the flu, is a respiratory disease that affects the nose, throat and lungs.
 It is caused by a virus that is easily passed from person to person.

 - Seasonal influenza is the annual influenza that affects people in Canada during the winter, between November and April.

 - Seasonal influenza viruses change slightly from year to year.

 - Various strains of influenza virus circulate throughout the world each year and new strains can emerge and spread.